ddbj/www/_ddbj/flat-file-e.md

     url: /ddbj/geneticcode-e.html
 ---

-# DDBJ flat file format
+DDBJ (DNA Data Bank of Japan) shares annotated/assembled nucleotide sequence data as a member of [INSDC](/about/insdc-e.html) (International Nucleotide Sequence Database Collaboration).

-DDBJ/EMBL-Bank/GenBank, the International Nucleotide Sequence Database Collaboration ([INSDC](/about/insdc-e.html )) collects the nucleotide sequences experimentally determined, and constructs the database in accordance with the rule agreed with the three databanks.
+For the sharing purpose, DDBJ collects the nucleotide sequences experimentally determined, and constructs the database in accordance with the rule agreed with INSDC.

 The database also includes the data from
 [Japan Patent Office](https://www.jpo.go.jp/e/index.html ) (JPO),